robrich/docker-hands-on-workshop/04-Volumes-to-develop-faster/start/README.md

 Run a prebuilt Nginx image
 --------------------------

-1. `docker pull nginx`  You can learn more about this image from [Docker Hub](https://hub.docker.com/_/nginx/) and view the [Dockerfile](https://github.com/nginxinc/docker-nginx/blob/0c7611139f2ce7c5a6b1febbfd5b436c8c7d2d53/mainline/jessie/Dockerfile) used to create it.
+1. `docker pull nginx:alpine`  You can learn more about this image from [Docker Hub](https://hub.docker.com/_/nginx/) and view the [Dockerfile](https://github.com/nginxinc/docker-nginx/blob/590f9ba27d6d11da346440682891bee6694245f5/mainline/alpine/Dockerfile) used to create it.

 2. Create a blank folder in a conspicuous spot.
 Note that you must avoid paths with dashes, and it's best to avoid paths with spaces.